StephaneDjbg/Tempest-Installer/README.md

 The Makefile will handle:

-* Dependency installation
+* Dependency installation (packages, drivers, tools)
-* Building or launching TempestSDR with correct paths
+* Building or downloading TempestSDR with correct paths
 * Copying necessary DLLs (on Windows)

-Ensure you have:

-* Zadig installed (Windows, for HackRF)
-* UHD driver installed (for USRP)
+* Setting up HackRF Transfer GUI (Linux)

 **Note for Linux users**: The automated setup is primarily tested on Ubuntu Desktop and Raspberry Pi OS.
 If you're using a different Linux distribution or architecture, you may encounter compilation issues due to missing dependencies or incompatible package versions.
 In such cases, manual installation of dependencies and building from source may be required.

-**Note for Windows users**: If the automated Makefile installation hangs or stalls, press Enter in the terminal to continue.
-For more reliable installation, consider manual setup instead of relying on the Makefile automation.
+**Note for Windows users**: If the automated Makefile installation hangs or stalls, press Enter in the terminal to continue. **For more reliable installation, consider manual setup instead of relying on the Makefile automation** - see below for detailed manual Windows installation.

 ### Manual Windows Installation (Recommended)